Devonta Smith Player Prop Bets for NFL Week 8 | Philadelphia vs. Detroit 10/31/2021

 Matchup vs. Detroit

-- The 279.6 passing yards the Lions allow per game makes them the NFL's 22nd-ranked pass defense this season.
+- The Lions have the NFL's 22nd-ranked pass defense this season, allowing 279.6 yards per game through the air.

-- The Lions' defense is 27th in the NFL, allowing 2.1 passing touchdowns per game.
+- The Lions have given up 15 touchdowns through the air (2.1 per game).
+They are 27th in the league in that category.

 Recent Performances

-- Against the Raiders last week, Smith was targeted nine times and racked up 61 yards on five receptions.
+- In last week's game against the Raiders, Smith was targeted nine times and racked up five catches for 61 yards.

-- Smith has caught 14 passes on 22 targets for 169 yards over his last three outings, averaging 56.3 yards per game.

 Smith's Philadelphia Teammates